Combining Multi-Objective Bayesian Optimization with Reinforcement Learning for TinyML: Background

 where $f^*$ is the objective value of the best observed sample so far.
-For a given Bayesian model the EI can be evaluated with an integral over the posterior distribution either analytically or by Monte-Carlo sampling \cite{wilson2017reparamforaqfunc}, which allows to approximate the EI as
+For a given Bayesian model the EI can be evaluated with an integral over the posterior distribution either analytically or by Monte-Carlo sampling \cite{wilson2017reparamforaqfunc}, which allows to approximate the EI as shown in Eq.~\eqref{eq:mcei},

 where $q$ is the number of samples considered jointly and $\mathbb{P}(f(x)\mid\mathcal{D})$ is the posterior distribution of the function $f$ at $x$ given the data $\mathcal{D}$ observed so far.